dmitrymomot/dmitrymomot/README.md

 - [roadmap.sh](https://roadmap.sh) - is a community effort to create roadmaps, guides, and other educational content to help developers pick up the path and guide their learnings.
 - [Awesome Go Educations](https://mehdihadeli.github.io/awesome-go-education/) - a curated list of awesome articles and resources for learning and practicing Golang and its related technologies.
 - [go-resiliency](https://github.com/eapache/go-resiliency) - resiliency patterns for golang (circuit-breaker, semaphore, deadline, batching, retriable).
+- [failsafe-go](https://github.com/failsafe-go/failsafe-go) - is a library for building fault-tolerant Go applications.
+It works by wrapping executable logic with one or more resilience policies, which can be combined and composed as needed.
+Policies include Retry, Circuit Breaker, Rate Limiter, Timeout, Bulkhead, and Fallback.

 #### Tools:

 - [sqlc](https://github.com/kyleconroy/sqlc) - generates type-safe code from SQL.
 - [sql-migrate](https://github.com/rubenv/sql-migrate) - SQL schema migration tool for Go.
 It can be used as a CLI tool and a library in your app.
 - [mage](github.com/magefile/mage) - it's a make-like build tool using Go.
 You write plain-old go functions, and Mage automatically uses them as Makefile-like runnable targets.
 - [tldraw](https://www.tldraw.com) - it's a collaborative digital whiteboard.
 You can use tldraw to create a drop-in whiteboard for your product or as the foundation on which [to build](https://tldraw.dev) your own infinite canvas applications.
-The project is open-source, repository with code is [here](https://github.com/tldraw/tldraw).
+The project is open-source, and the repository with code is [here](https://github.com/tldraw/tldraw).
 - [go-structurizr](https://github.com/krzysztofreczek/go-structurizr) - this library allows you to auto-generate C4 component diagrams out from the Golang code.
 A good example [here](https://github.com/ThreeDotsLabs/wild-workouts-go-ddd-example/tree/master/tools/c4).

 #### Made in Ukraine 🇺🇦